UmarFarooqui/localvltouch/README.md

 ### Change Company Name

-Search and replace "Meridian" in `index.html`.
+Search and replace "LocalVLTouch" in `index.html` if you want a different brand name.

 ### Update Colors